 The best way to get rid of the moisture is to simply leave your clothes on when you sleep.
 Remember, your body runs at 98 degrees – that is a great drying agent.
 Stay warm and dry by sleeping in your gear.

 Bonus tip: Put on a pair of dry, warm socks when you go to sleep to help retain body heat.

 Eat a lot of little snacks.
 A big meal takes more energy to digest, and this will make you colder.
 Keep your energy levels high with small snacks that are high in protein and are digested more slowly.
 Stuff an extra bar in your pocket and earn crew bonus points if you bring one up from the galley for the others on the rail.

 If you have to pee, then pee.
 Your body uses energy to keep the liquid in your bladder warm.
 Go when you have the urge, and it will help you stay warm.

 9. Drink warm liquids to stay hydrated

-Lots of beverages are good warm.
+Lots of warm beverages are good.
+Even if you’re not a coffee drinker, there are plenty of other options that are easy to make on the water.
 One drink I particularly like is hot-Tang.
 Not only does it taste good, but it’s loaded with vitamin C. Grab a thermos and fill it with a hot beverage of your choice.
 If you’re on the boat overnight, cuddle up with a Nalgene full of hot water in your sleeping bag or under the covers (just make sure it’s closed tightly!).